TheArkive/scintilla_ahk2/README.md

 There are method wrappers of the same function names that employ these DLL functions.

 I've used the following file as a test (thanks to marius - aka robodesign).
-This script is 2.16 MB in size and loads currently in less than a second (usually).
+This script is 2.16 MB in size and loads with syntax highlighting in currently just over a second (1.078 - 1.218 secs on my machine).

 Test document link (this doc is included as `test-script.ahk`):

 https://github.com/marius-sucan/Quick-Picto-Viewer/blob/master/quick-picto-viewer.ahk

+NOTE:  If you use LayoutCaching, you may get occasional slower load times (up to 14 seconds on `test-script.ahk` according to my tests).
+It's a bit random, but this never seems to happen with LayoutCache disabled.
+LayoutCache is mostly only useful if you need smoother performance when resizing the window (ie. not maximized).
+You will still get smooth scrolling with LayoutCache disabled.

 # Documentation